briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 “But they surely will”
 “Happily they don’t - because we get them first, before they can commit an act of violence.”

 > "Precrime has cut down felonies by ninety-nine and decimal point eight percent.
 We seldom get actual murder or treason.
-After all, the culprit ks we’ll confine him in the detention camp a week before he gets a chance to commit the crime."
+After all, the culprit knows we’ll confine him in the detention camp a week before he gets a chance to commit the crime."

 > "In our society we have no major crimes but we do have a detention camp full of would-be criminals."
 We claim they’re culpable.
 They, on the other hand, eternally claim they’re innocent.
 And, in a sense, they are innocent."